Freight Shipping from Savannah to Richmond

 How much does it cost to ship freight from Savannah to Richmond?

-Full truckload (FTL) rates from Savannah, GA to Richmond, VA currently range from $1,204-$1,484 for a standard dry van load over the 560-mile route.
+Full truckload (FTL) rates from Savannah, GA to Richmond, VA currently range $1,204-$1,484 (roughly $2.15-$2.67 per mile over 560 miles).
 LTL shipments typically cost $508-$876 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Savannah to Richmond?

-Standard FTL transit from Savannah to Richmond is approximately 10 hrs by truck over 560 miles.
+Standard FTL transit from Savannah to Richmond is approximately 10 hrs by truck over 560 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via NS Savannah Intermodal (Mason Mega Rail) to CSX Richmond Terminal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Savannah to Richmond freight?